Bắc Kạn province

+On June 12, 2025, Bắc Kạn was incorporated into Thái Nguyên province.

 Etymology

-The name Bắc Kạn is derived from the Sino-Vietnamese Bac, meaning north, and the native Vietnamese Kạn, meaning arid; Bac Kạn is rendered in Hán-Nôm as 北𣴓(氵+件).
+The name Bắc Kạn is derived from the Sino-Vietnamese Bắc, meaning north, and the native Vietnamese Kạn, meaning arid; Bắc Kạn is rendered in chữ Hán-Nôm as 北𣴓(氵+件).

+Geography

 The province is in the northeast midland mountainous area of Vietnam.
 Its terrain has the highest altitude among the 11 provinces of the region.
 Forest area dominates more than 95% of the province.
 The remainder is available for agricultural and other uses.
 Due to this rugged and forested topography, development of water resources has been limited resulting in exploitation of its forest resources; this has caused degradation of the forests.

 The topography is highly variable, varying from 1640 m (highest point in the Khie Thiouing mountains in the province) to the lowest point of 40 m in the Chợ Mới District.
 There are numerous rivers and streams flowing through the province, each with small catchment areas.
 However, most of them have steep slopes and short lengths.

 Out of the total population, 83% are dependent on agriculture.